amercader/MapFish-Print-IIS/README.txt

 	4. Copy the files contained in this package (Http and WWW modules and the printer.ini file) where the PyISAPIe DLL can find them.
-		The easier choice is same DLL directory.
+		The easier choice is in the same folder as the DLL. .
 You may want to move Http and WWW, e.g to site-packages, but the printer.ini file must be located in the DLL directory.

 	5. Edit printer.ini to define the configuration options:
 		-	Path to the compiled MapFish print module JAR file.